-'New York Mercantile Exchange (NYMEX)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'New York Mercantile Exchange (NYMEX)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The New York Mercantile Exchange proves to be the biggest physical commodity exchange for futures buying, selling, and trading in the world.
 Since they merged, it is comprised of both the NYMEX Division and the COMEX Division.
 At NYMEX, traders are able to trade platinum, palladium, and energy markets.

 COMEX is where they trade FTSE 100 index options as well as silver, gold, and copper futures.
 NYMEX still keeps a place for the open outcry system where traders shout and make hand gestures to indicate their purchases.
 This operates only during the day time.
 After normal business hours, the electronic trading system takes over for the night.

 The NYMEX origins go back to an association of Manhattan dairy merchants.
 In 1872, a group of them came together and formed the Butter and Cheese Exchange of New York.
 Once eggs joined the various dairy businesses handled on the exchange, they changed the name to Butter, Cheese, and Egg Exchange.
 By 1882 they had added canned goods, dried fruits, and poultry to the offerings.
 The name received its final change to reflect the broader product offerings as the New York Mercantile Exchange at this time.

 Though COMEX Commodities Exchange and NYMEX used to be separately owned and run exchanges, they merged together to become two divisions of the NYMEX Holdings, Inc. back in 1994.
 They listed on the New York Stock Exchange on November 17, 2006 trading under the NMX ticker symbol.